corsairmarks/ecumenopolis_trade/mod/README.md

 Built for Stellaris version 3.6 "Orion."
 Not compatible with achievements.

+### When to Install

+This mod can be safely added to your savegame after the game has started.
+Because it adds a new district for planets, it is not advisable to remove during gameplay.
+Back up your savegame before trying to remove a mod.

 ### Required Dependency Mods

 In order to see and interact with the new commercial arcology district, it is necessary to use a UI mod that allows more districts to be visible.
 [UI Overhaul Dynamic](https://steamcommunity.com/sharedfiles/filedetails/?id=1623423360) and [Bigger Planet View](https://steamcommunity.com/sharedfiles/filedetails/?id=1587178040) are two possible options.
 If you play Stellaris on a lower resolution (such as 1366x768 or 1600x900) there are not many mod offerings that show many districts without making the planetview too large, so I created [Basic Planetview: More Districts](https://steamcommunity.com/sharedfiles/filedetails/?id=2654043078) to solve that issue.